-Unallocated risk management improved from a year ago reflecting lower net losses related to market valuation adjustments to derivatives.
+The change in unallocated risk management for the second quarter of 2016 reflects higher net losses related to market valuation adjustments to derivatives following the Brexit vote.
+Unallocated risk management is largely unchanged for the first half of 2016.
 For additional information, see Notes 8 and 13 of our Notes to the Financial Statements.